interTwin-eu/raster-to-stac/docs/source/index.rst

 Main features
 -------------
 - Generates STAC Collection from CoGs, NetCDF and Kerchunk data formats,
-- Loads well with downstream packages like odc.STAC
+- Uploads to data to cloud storage (e.g. Amazon S3),
--
+- Loads well with downstream packages like odc.stac
 - Released under the `MIT License`